7 Common To Do List Mistakes and How to Fix Them

 Most people don’t put much thought into their to-do lists.
 Usually, a to-do list is a mixed bag of urgent tasks, appointments, and projects.
 The problem is that it’s impossible to get things done if your actions are not completely clear.

 It’s easy to make mistakes like this with your lists, but the key to taking effective action on a daily basis is identifying these mistakes and finding a way to overcome them.
 Here are seven common mistakes many people make:

 Many people start their days with dozens of tasks to complete.
 Tasks often vary based on the amount of time they will take, the amount of preparation required and their order of importance.
 A list like this is often de-motivating because it’s simply not possible to complete every item on a consistent basis.

 Write down no more than three “critical tasks” for each day on a small piece of paper.
 These are the actions that will have the biggest benefit, so they should be given top priority.
 It also helps to complete each task in order of importance.
 That way you’re starting the day doing the one thing that will have the greatest impact on your life.

 Reinforce the idea that these are important tasks by keeping this list in front of you at all times.

 In addition, I recommend starting your day with one habit that drives your career (or business) forward.
 The idea here is that no matter what happens for the rest of the day, you’ve completed the most important task.

 As an example, a year ago I determined that writing was a routine that’s a critical part of my business.
 Now I always schedule a block of writing first thing in the morning before doing anything else.

-Finally, people write lengthy lists because they have a fear of forgetting an important task.
+Finally, people write long lists because they have a fear of forgetting an important task.
 While I think it’s important to map out the week, you shouldn’t start the day with a massive list of tasks.
-Your never know what will come up and how your priorities will change, so it’s better to focus on a handful of specific tasks.
+You never know what will come up and how your priorities will change, so it’s better to focus on a handful of specific tasks.